Lisong86/calculator/README.md

 # calculator
-Calculator for colloidal surface properties
+Calculator for colloidal surface properties and particle interaction